-Longer-term natural catastrophe trends may be affected by climate change, a phenomenon that has been associated with extreme weather events linked to rising temperatures, and includes effects on global weather patterns, greenhouse gases, sea, land and air temperatures, sea levels, rain and snow.
-Climate change, to the extent it produces rising temperatures and changes in weather patterns, could impact the frequency or severity of weather events such as hurricanes, tornado activity, other windstorms, floods and wildfires.
-As regards climate change increasing the frequency and severity of such weather events, TRE may face increased claims, particularly with respect to properties located in coastal areas.
-TRE takes certain measures to mitigate the impact of such events by considering these risks in underwriting and pricing decisions, including management of aggregate exposure levels and through the purchase of reinsurance.
-To the extent broad environmental factors, exacerbated by climate change or otherwise, lead to increases in insured losses, particularly if those losses exceed expectations, our financial condition could be materially and adversely affected.
+Longer-term natural catastrophe trends may be changing due to climate change, a phenomenon associated with extreme weather events linked to rising temperatures, including effects on global weather patterns, greenhouse gases, sea, land and air temperatures, sea levels, wind, rain and snow.
+Climate change could impact the frequency or severity of weather events such as hurricanes, tornado activity, other windstorms, floods and wildfires.